Tennessee: Airports

 Major airports in Tennessee include Nashville International Airport (BNA), Memphis International Airport (MEM), McGhee Tyson Airport (TYS) outside of Knoxville, Chattanooga Metropolitan Airport (CHA), Tri-Cities Regional Airport (TRI) in Blountville, and McKellar-Sipes Regional Airport (MKL) in Jackson.
-Because Memphis International Airport is the hub of FedEx Corporation, it is the world's second-busiest cargo airport.
-The state also has 74 general aviation airports and 148 heliports.
+Because Memphis International Airport is the hub of FedEx Corporation, it sometimes ranks as the world's second-busiest cargo airport.
+The state also has 70 general aviation airports and 148 heliports.

 Railroads

 For passenger rail service, Memphis and Newbern are served by the Amtrak City of New Orleans line on its run between Chicago and New Orleans.
 Nashville is served by the WeGo Star commuter rail service.
 Tennessee currently has 2,604 mi of freight trackage in operation, most of which are owned by CSX Transportation.
 Norfolk Southern Railway also operates lines in East and southwestern Tennessee.
 BNSF operates a major intermodal facility in Memphis.

 Waterways

 Tennessee has a total of 976 mi of navigable waterways, the 11th highest in the nation.
 These include the Mississippi, Tennessee, and Cumberland rivers.
-Five inland ports are located in the state, including the Port of Memphis, which is the fifth-largest in the United States and the second largest on the Mississippi River.
+Five inland ports are located in the state, including the Port of Memphis, which is the fifth largest in the United States and the second largest on the Mississippi River.